Sasino97/gta-cnr-localization/readme.md

 - Open VSCode
 - Switch to the Source Control tab (the 3rd from the top, or press Ctrl+Shift+G)
 - Sync other people's changes (click the sync icon)
+- If you get merge conflicts, please resolve them, then commit (without changing the commmit text please, leave "Merge branch 'master' of https://github.com/Sasino97/gta-cnr-localization")
+- Make sure your repository is clean (nothing to pull, nothing to commit)
 - Work
 - Go back to the Source Control tab
 - Commit your work (with a short description of your changes)